 1 - Natural Odor Absorbent

 This first tip is probably one of the most widely known grandma tricks.
 Coffee grounds are a natural odor absorbent.
-To leverage their power, you can simply put your spent coffee grounds in a container and place it in your fridge, your freezer, or even in your wardrobe.
-The used grounds will absorb all odors, leaving your fridge, freezer or wardrobe smelling fresh and clean.
+To leverage their power, dry them in the oven, and then put them in a small open container in the fridge or somewhere else at home, leaving it fresh and clean.

 A little bit of self-care never hurts in this world of brutes, so why not turn your spent coffee grounds into a homemade body scrub?
 In that way, you'll benefit from coffee's great skin properties (Hello antioxidants and vitamin E!).
 We've shared with you our own secret recipe requiring only 4 ingredients for a super skin smoothing scrub.